dsieradzki/makoon/README.md

     * checks used vmid's in your proxmox to find the first free 20 id's range, starts from number round to 10 ex.
 120, 400, 500 for the first node
     * determines automatically your network settings, like Gateway, Subnet mask and DNS server address
-    * try to figure out the IP range for VMs and load balancer, uses ping application on your host - it's not guaranteed IP availability due to some devices on your network can have disabled ICMP protocol
+    * tries to figure out the IP range for VMs, uses ping application on your host - it's not guaranteed IP availability due to some devices on your network can have disabled ICMP protocol
 - Create and configure VMs using Proxmox API and SSH